BritishGeologicalSurvey/design-guide-for-geospatial-data-portals/docs/main-content/steps/search-for-data.md

 > Help users search for data within the data portal.

-some users prefer to search for data using keywords, some by specifying a location and seeing what datasets are available in the area, and some - using both methods.
+Some users prefer to search for data using keywords, some by specifying a location and seeing what datasets are available in the area, and some - using both methods.

 Ideally the data portal should support both of these methods - keywords search and map search.
 An exemption could be small data portals serving a limited amount of datasets.
 In such cases (datasets with <20 datasets) search might not be required since all the datasets could be presented on a single page.